 Countertops

-In addition to the cabinets, the countertops are the first noticeable difference in a kitchen remodel.
-Countertop selection should take into consideration maintenance and durability, as well as design.
-For those that cook often, or have a family, a solid countertop piece will be easier to keep clean.
+The countertops are the first noticeable difference in a kitchen remodel, in addition to the cabinets.
+Countertop selection should consider maintenance, durability, and design.
+For those who cook often or have a family, a solid countertop will be easier to keep clean.

 Flooring